 - Prepare your Board exam requirements as early as possible!
 You wouldn’t want to have a problem occur few days before the deadline of filing.

 - Do your logbook as soon as possible!
 It can be bought in JPT for P400.00 or at the UAP Office for the same price.
-Just take note that you cant have erasures in doing it.
+Just take note that you cant have erasures in fillibg it up.
 I had to buy twice because my first one was a mess.
 You can consult in JPT’s admin on how to fill it up.

 - If you don’t know it yet, you are allowed to bring the RULE 7 & 8 of Building Code on the Day 2 exam but WITHOUT HIGHLIGHTS.
-You can put bookmarks and write on it but not on the book itself.
-I would suggest for you to buy the book from CPED ATLAS because theirs is simplified.
+You can put bookmarks and write on it (the bookmarks) but not on the book itself.
+I highly suggest for you to buy the book from CPED ATLAS because theirs is simplified and more understandable.

 - Familiarize your self of the Rule 7 & 8 because it is your tool in passing the Day 2 exam.